Crane hawk

 The crane hawk (Geranospiza caerulescens) is a species of bird of prey in the family Accipitridae.
-It is monotypic within the genus Geranospiza.
+It is the only species placed in the genus Geranospiza.

 Taxonomy

 The crane hawk used to be many species that were recently lumped into one.
 Those species are now designated as subspecies.
 Color varies clinally, though, and it is now commonly accepted that they comprise one species.
 There are also two species of harrier-hawks in Africa of the genus Polyboroides that, while they are morphologically and behaviorally similar, are not very closely related.
 They serve as a good example of convergent evolution.

-The crane hawk includes the following subspecies: